masondelan/ADS507_Zillow/README.md

 #### ZORI (Zillow Observed Rent Index)

 The Zillow Observed Rent Index (ZORI) is a smoothed measure of the typical observed market rate rent across a given region.
-This pipeline uses the **All Homes (40th–60th percentile)** dataset at the **state level**.
+This pipeline uses the **All Homes (40th–60th percentile)** dataset at the **metro level**.

 - National rent index (2025): ~$2,049/month